stgl/scarplet/paper/paper.md

 tools in the scientific Python ecosystem, and the basic ``WindowedTemplate`` classes used by these methods are easy to extend.
 The intent is to provide a quick, scalable option for topographic data analysis and template function prototyping which can be adapted by users familiar with NumPy and SciPy.
+As availability of digital topographic data from airborne and satellite sources grows, tools like this will help to enable quantitiative geomorphology on regional and global scales and complement Python-based modelling packages such as LandLab (@hobley2017).

 # References